ihuebrag/Daily-Good-Mornings/README.md

 ## Project Overview

 The Good Morning Website is a web application that generates and displays a new good morning image and quote daily.
 This project aims to provide users with a fresh and positive start to their day through visually appealing images and inspiring quotes.
+Original intent was for family members to use, so there is a mix of English and Spanish images in the library!

 ## Features